in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 - RESTful Sample Implementation : JSON over HTTP
 - SOAP Sample Implementation : XML over SOAP over HTTP

-Following are the impotant things to consider:
+Following are the important things to consider:
 - REST is built over simple HTTP protocol.
 SOAP services are more complex to implement and more complex to consume.
 - REST has better performance and scalability.
 REST reads can be cached, SOAP based reads cannot be cached.
 - REST permits many different data formats (JSON is the most popular choice) where as SOAP only permits XML.